jinocencio-solvd/HospitalApp/README.md

 our code is always working as expected.
 This helps to maintain the quality of the code and make sure that the project is stable and reliable.

+## Iter-2

+### Task

+Requirements

+- Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
+    - XML and XSD Schema were created for all current classes from the hierarchy and are located within `src/main/resources/XML/`
+- Validate XML file using XSD schema and assigned parser.
+    - `/utils/XMLValidator.java` contains static method `isValidXML(File, File)` that returns true if the xml file is validated against the xsd file.
+This operation is performed in `Main` and in `src/test/.../utils/XMLValidatorTest.java`
+- Parse XML file using one of the parsers from the title.
+    - `/utils/XMLParser.java` contains static method `domParserToLogger(File)` that logs all
+      element's names and values contained in the given xml file while `domParserByElementToLogger(File, String)` logs all element's name and values given an element name.
+Both operations are tested in `Main` if the xsd file is validated against the schema.

 ## Iter-1

 ### Task